 Inspiring the Next Generation of Investigators: To Drive the Therapies of Tomorrow

 The Foundation is named in honor of Jonathan Rhoads, M.D., for his outstanding and renowned contributions to science in the fields of clinical nutrition, nutrition support, and surgery.
-The Foundation funds exceptional scientific research projects submitted by early-career investigators of clinical nutrition and metabolic support in alignment with the priorities outlines in the ASPEN Research Agenda.
+The Foundation funds exceptional scientific research projects on clinical nutrition and metabolic support.

 Future research should include both basic science-oriented investigations aimed at improving our understanding of the science of nutrient regulation in different disease states, as well as clinical and translational research to determine how the practice of nutrition support can continue to be refined and individualized to optimize clinical outcomes.

 The Foundation envisions an environment that develops and sustains a vital community of committed nutrition researchers.

 To support the personal and professional development of nutrition researchers throughout their careers.

 Nurture: Supporting personal and professional growth

 Inclusiveness: Supporting research across all disciplines and interest areas of ASPEN